guimilan/Semantic-Image-Segmentation/README.md

 The network's final output consists of a k-channel image, where k is equal to the number of object classes the network is being trained to segment.
 The pixel value on each channel N consists of the probability of said pixel belonging to class N, thus, the values of a given pixel (x,y) on all the channels must sum to one.
 It is therefore advisable to make a channel-wise softmax layer the last layer in the network.

 Having defined the architecture, it is then necessary to modify the model's parameters to fit the input data, which is usually called training.
 Training, particularly when it comes to deep learning, is a highly computationally intensive task which requires massive amounts of annotated data to accomplish.
 FCNs, however, exhibit the distinctive trait of having the aforementioned first portion be based on pre-existing networks, tipically the Alexnet and VGG.
 This has the advantage of enabling the model designer to incorporate layers from pre-trained instances of these networks into the FCN, in a practice known as fine tuning.
 As a result, the model as a whole requires less data and time to train.

+In this work, PyTorch's pretrained Alexnet was employed as the first portion of the network.
+Due to the existence of skip connections between early and later layers, none of its layers were frozen, so that its weights are loaded as a form of initialization.
+The tranposed convolution layers are initialized randomly.

 Next, it is necessary to take into account that the backpropagation method used for training is based on the gradient descent optimization technique, which requires a loss function to be defined.
 Given that the softmax layer outputs a set of probability distributions and the ground truth provides the real probability distribution expected for each correctly classified pixel, the Cross-entropy function was chosen as the loss.
 Cross-entropy compares the amount of information necessary to encode events of a hypothetical probability distribution with the expected amount of information necessary to encode information from a reference probability distribution.
 The lower the cross-entropy, the more similar the two distributions are, thus making it an appropriate optimization target.